InsuranceUpdated March 2026

 Insurance is regulated at the state level.
 ID's framework generally tracks the competitive market.
 Within Coeur d'Alene, your ZIP code is often the single biggest factor — rates vary 30-50% across neighborhoods.

-Climate Impact on Health Insurance in Coeur d'Alene
+Health Insurance Cost Breakdown in Coeur d'Alene

 Health Insurance Cost Items — Coeur d'Alene